flamfrosticboio/pygstudio/docs/examples/overview.md

 # Pygstudio Example: Overview - Simple block
-> This is the workflow of the entire sample game which you can also follow
+This is the workflow of the entire sample game which you can also follow.
+This also provides a overview of what can pygstudio can do.

 ### Step 1: **Make a pygstudio project using pygstudio.**
 1. Open your favorite terminal (cmd/bash/powershell/etc.)